BeeryLab/voletron/README.md

 # Voletron

-Voletron is an application for tracking animals (or other moving objects) as they move through a laboratory habitat monitored by radio frequency identification (RFID) antennas.
+Voletron is an application for tracking animals as they move through a laboratory habitat monitored by radio frequency identification (RFID) antennas.
 Individuals are uniquely identified by passive integrated transponders (PIT tags).
 These tags are not powered, but are